 Drought and dry seasonal conditions case studies

-Below are five case studies looking at farmers use of Stock Containment Areas during times of drought and dry seasonal conditions.
+Case studies looking at farmers use of stock containment areas during times of drought and dry seasonal conditions:

 Dry weather farming videos